naskoap/rann/README.md

 - Website (includes documentation and tutorials): https://optuna.org

-In this project, we compare the two tools to one another AND to how many people might complete the hyperparameterparameter optimization without a tool (grid search).
+In this project, we compare the two tools to one another AND to how many people might complete the hyperparameter optimization without a tool (grid search).

 There are three different parts to this comparison:
 1. A code review of the official repositories